-Chefs and head cooks held about 115,400 jobs in 2012.
-The industries that employed the most chefs and head cooks in 2012 were as follows:
+Chefs and head cooks held about 139,000 jobs in 2018.
+The largest employers of chefs and head cooks were as follows:

-Chefs and head cooks work in restaurants, hotels, private households, and other food service facilities, all of which must be kept clean and sanitary.
+Chefs and head cooks work in restaurants, hotels, private households, and other food service establishments.
+All of the cooking and food preparation areas in these facilities must be kept clean and sanitary.
 Chefs and head cooks usually stand for long periods and work in a fast-paced environment.

-About 13 percent of chefs and head cooks were self-employed in 2012.
-Because some self-employed chefs run their own restaurant or catering business, their work can be additionally stressful.
-For example, outside the kitchen, they often spend long hours managing all aspects of the business, to ensure that bills and salaries are paid and that the business is profitable.
+Some self-employed chefs run their own restaurants or catering businesses and their work can be more stressful.
+For example, outside the kitchen, they often spend many hours managing all aspects of the business to ensure that bills and salaries are paid and that the business is profitable.

 Injuries and Illnesses

 Most chefs and head cooks work full time, including early mornings, late evenings, weekends, and holidays.
-Many executive chefs work 12-hour days, because they oversee the delivery of food supplies early in the day and use the afternoon to prepare special menu items.
+Many chefs and head cooks work more than 40 hours a week.

 Work Experience in a Related Occupation

-Most chefs and head cooks start working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
-Many spend years working in kitchens before learning enough to get promoted to chef or head cook positions.
+Most chefs and head cooks start by working in other positions, such as line cooks, learning cooking skills from the chefs they work for.
+Many spend years working in kitchens before gaining enough experience to be promoted to chef or head cook positions.

-Some chefs and head cooks learn through apprenticeship programs sponsored by professional culinary institutes, industry associations, and trade unions in coordination with the U.S. Department of Labor.
-Apprenticeship programs generally last about 2 years and combine instructions and on-the-job training.
-Apprentices must complete at least 1,000 hours of both instructions and paid on-the-job training.
+Chefs and head cooks also may learn through apprenticeship programs sponsored by professional culinary institutes, industry associations, or trade unions.
+Some of these apprenticeship programs are registered with the U.S. Department of Labor.
+Apprenticeship programs generally last 2 years and combine instruction and on-the-job training.
+Apprentices typically receive about 2,000 hours of both instruction and paid on-the-job training per year.
 Courses typically cover food sanitation and safety, basic knife skills, and equipment operation.
-Apprentices spend the rest of the training learning practical skills in a commercial kitchen under a chef's supervision.
+Apprentices spend the rest of their training learning practical skills in a commercial kitchen under a chef’s supervision.

-The American Culinary Federation accredits more than 200 academic training programs at post-secondary schools and sponsors apprenticeships around the country.
-The basic qualifications to enter an apprenticeship program are as follows:
+The American Culinary Federation accredits more than 200 academic training programs at postsecondary schools and sponsors apprenticeships around the country.
+The basic qualifications required for entering an apprenticeship program are as follows: